-Clarify and understand the potential issues (or ‘effectiveness issues’) you may have in establishing the relative effectiveness of a medicine (for a definition of effectiveness issues see here).
+Clarify and understand the potential issues (or ‘effectiveness issues’) you may have in establishing the relative effectiveness of a medicine.
+For a definition of effectiveness issues, see Effectiveness Issues: Challenges in Demonstrating Effectiveness.

-This section explains the main relevant terminology and then takes you through a series of considerations, questions and examples relevant to the population or patient group, intervention, comparator, and outcome (PICO framework).
+This section explains the main terminology of relevance, and then takes you through a series of considerations, questions and examples about the different aspects of PICO: relevant population or patient group, intervention, comparator, and outcome.

 - Consider the questions for your medicine of interest.